spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/navigation/managing-navigation-elements.md

 ## Creating a navigation node

-To create a child node for a navigation element:
+To create a child node for a navigation element, do the following:
-1. In the *List of navigation elements*, select the navigation element you want to create a child node for.
+1. In the **List of navigation elements**, select the navigation element you want to create a child node for.
-2. In the *Create child node* section:
+2. In the **Create child node** section:
     1. Select the node **Type**.
 To learn about the node types, see [Navigation node types](#navigation-node-types).
     2. Enter the required fields per each locale.
     3. Select **Valid from** and **Valid to** dates.
     4. Select the **Active** checkbox if you want to activate the child node.
 3. Click **Save**.

 You can see the message about the successful navigation node creation.
-In the *Navigation tree* section, the created navigation node is displayed in the navigation tree.
+In the **Navigation tree** section, the created navigation node is displayed in the navigation tree.

-To create a child node for another navigation node:
+To create a child node for another navigation node, do the following:
-1. In *List of navigation elements*, select the navigation element you want to create a child node for.
+1. In **List of navigation elements**, select the navigation element you want to create a child node for.
-2. In the *Navigation tree* section, select the navigation node you want to create a child node for.
+2. In the **Navigation tree** section, select the navigation node you want to create a child node for.
-3. In the *Edit node* section, click **Create child node**.
+3. In the **Edit node** section, click **Create child node**.
-4. In the *Create child node* section:
+4. In the **Create child node** section:
     1. Select the node **Type**.
 To learn about the node types, see [Navigation node types](#navigation-node-types).
     2. Enter the required fields per each locale.
     3. Select **Valid from** and **Valid to** dates.
     4. Select the **Active** checkbox if you want to activate the child node.
 5. Click **Save**.

 You can see the message about the successful navigation node creation.
-In the *Navigation tree* section, the created navigation node is displayed in the navigation tree.
+In the **Navigation tree** section, the created navigation node is displayed in the navigation tree.

 ### Reference information: Creating a navigation node